1. Legionella bacterium, the causal agent of Legionnaires’ disease, is a clinically significant environmental pathogen.

 CDC investigations show that almost all the outbreaks investigated were caused by problems preventable with more effective water management.
 CDC recommends that facilities implement a Legionella water management program for plumbing and cooling tower systems following ANSI/ASHRAE 188-2015:

 • Describing the building water systems using words and diagrams.

 • Identifying areas where Legionella could grow and spread.

 • Deciding where control measures should be applied and how to monitor them.

 • Establishing ways to intervene when control limits are not met.

 • Making sure the program is running as designed and is effective.

 • Documenting and communicating all the activities.

-For more information on VERTEX’s Building Water Systems Risk Management & Compliance Services, please call 888.298.5162 or submit an inquiry.
+For more information on VERTEX’s Building Water Systems Risk Management & Compliance Services or to speak with an Environmental Expert, please call 888.298.5162 or submit an inquiry.